vele616/monorepo/packages/jobboard/website/content/jobs/ai-business-development-manager-fully-remote-cvedia-vxxIz.md

 jobType: "other"
 logoUrl: "https://jobboard-logos-bucket.s3.eu-central-1.amazonaws.com/cvedia"
 companyWebsite: "https://www.cvedia.com/"
-summary: "If you have 500k to $1 Million a year in ARR, Cvedia has a job opening for an ai business development manager"
+summary: "If you have ability to deliver presentations and speak to technical capabilities of the solution, Cvedia has a job opening for an AI Business Development Manager"
 summaryBackup: "Love #management, #marketing, #sales?
 Check out this job post!"
 featured: 20
 ---